 For example, if a user tends to click more on shoes then socks in a shopping app, the app can adapt in real-time to display more products they might be interested in.
 Or if the user has purchased a specific product before, the app can automatically display it the next time it goes on sale.
 Because behavioral targeting is based on how users actually behave, it is a powerful way to personalize the experience for app users.

 Mobile A/B testing (a form of A/B Testing) can be used in conjunction with app personalization to deliver superior experiences to users.
 In mobile A/B testing and mobile personalization, app users are randomly distributed between the original and variation experiences without knowing they are part of a test.

 This method can be used to test changes across any aspect of an application where a measurable goal can be improved, including user interface (UI), onboarding flow, content, messaging and many more.
 Then, once a statistically significant conclusion has been reached they can be rolled across a long-term personalization campaign.

 For example, (fictional) retailer Attic & Button might run a test of its app’s clothing recommendation system.
-Through segmenting the results of this test they learn that male shoppers prefer recommendations of similar clothing while they browse (i.e. more shirts if they are browsing shirts), while women typically prefer to be given recommendations for accompanying clothing, ie, if they are shopping for a dress they prefer to be recommended options for matching shoes.
+Through segmenting the results of this test they learn that male shoppers prefer recommendations of similar clothing while they browse (more shirts if they are browsing shirts), while women typically prefer to be given recommendations for accompanying clothing (matching shoes if they are shopping for a dress).

 The A/B test is used to gather valuable insights about the app’s users, and those insights can then be applied to all users who fit into those demographics through app personalization.